 Or you could ignore all your problems and leave town for an epic road trip into the magnificent Rocky Mountains.
 It would be rude to spend so much time in Canada without seeing what lies outside of Whistler.
 Bigger mountains, bigger lakes, bigger towns.
 The drive itself is as amazing as the destinations.

-Public transport in Canada is expensive, slow and doesn’t give you any opportunity to stop along the way.
+Public transport in Canada is expensive, slow and doesn’t give you an opportunity to stop along the way.
 Your best bet is to hire a car.
 Having drivers who are 25 or over will make it a lot cheaper.
-Gas is cheap compared to England and the roads are big, well sign-posted and fun to drive, even if it does take you 16 hours.
+Gas is cheap compared to England and the roads are big, well sign-posted and fun to drive, even if it does take you 16 hours to get anywhere.

 This was our route: Whistler to Canmore, Canmore to Banff, Canmore to Jasper, Jasper to Kelowna, Kelowna to Vancouver.